U.S. seeks advertising, sales data on e-cigarette companies

 A Fontem Ventures spokeswoman said the company has been working with the FTC and will meet the request’s deadline.
 Reynolds American said it is reviewing the request, while Japan Tobacco said it is looking forward to continuing its dialogue with the FTC.

-The FTC order comes a week after a U.S. House panel asked Fontem Ventures, Reynolds American, NJOY, and Japan Tobacco (2914.T), which owns Logic, to stop all advertising of their products in the United States.
+The FTC order comes a week after a U.S. House of Representatives panel asked Fontem Ventures, Reynolds American, NJOY and Japan Tobacco (2914.T), which owns Logic, to stop all advertising of their products in the United States.
 Juul had said the same day that it would pull its ads.

-The requests come amid a mysterious outbreak of serious vaping-related lung illnesses whose cause has yet to be determined.

-The U.S. Centers for Disease Control and Prevention has said that there have been 805 confirmed and probable cases of lung illness in 46 states, as well as 12 deaths associated with vaping in the United States.
-Four other U.S. deaths have since been reported by states.
-The CDC is expected to update its numbers later on Thursday.

 The Trump administration has announced plans to remove all flavored e-cigarette products from the market in the United States amid concerns that flavors like mint and mango attract children to the products.

-Reporting by Susan Heavey, Diane Bartz and Bryan Pietsch; Editing by Chizu Nomiyama and Bill Berkrot
+Reporting by Susan Heavey, Diane Bartz and Bryan Pietsch; Editing by Chizu Nomiyama, Bill Berkrot and Dan Grebler